ForgeRock/iec-build-linux-x86_64/README.md

+#### This repository is no longer maintained or supported by ForgeRock and the software hosted here is not compatible with ForgeRock Platform 7.0.0 and beyond.
+The software hosted here has been replaced by [ForgeRock Things](https://github.com/ForgeRock/iot-edge) for ForgeRock Platform 7.0.0.

 # IEC Build - Linux, x86_64, RichOS

 This repository contains the Identity Edge Controller build environment for Linux x86_64 on RichOS platform.
 It builds